 - The appeal officer will decide the appeal based upon a review of the record and supporting documents (e.g. prior disciplinary history).

 The appeal officer may, after a review of the record:

 - Dismiss the case or individual charge(s) against the student and vacate any portion or all of the sanction(s);

-- Remand the case to the original hearing body or refer the case to a new hearing body to be reheard.
+- Remand the case to the original hearing body to consider a specific issue as directed by the appeal officer or refer the case to a new hearing body to be reheard.
 If possible, a new hearing body should be different from the one that originally decided the case.
 If a case is reheard by a hearing body, the sanction imposed can be greater than that imposed at the original hearing.